blazkurent/mosaictools/README.md

 # mosaictools
-Surrogate modelling of modal properties using MOSAIC method
+Surrogate modelling of modal properties using MOSAIC method.